-Why You should visit Georgia?
+Why You should visit Georgia (country)?

 - Breathtaking Mountains – Georgia offers an amazing mountain trekking for everyone, whether are you a lover of multi-day (hikes?
 Místo treks?)long treks or shorter day trips.

 - Great Food – You will fell in love with the typical Khinkali or Khachapuri.
-Georgian food is cheap, excellent and they usually don’t cheat on portions.
+Georgian food is budget friendly, excellent and they usually don’t cheat on portions.
 If you love salty cheese, there is no better destination.
 If you are a meat lover or vegetarian, you always have a lot of delicious meals to choose from.

 - Hospitable people – there is nothing better than coming to the hostel and the whole family caring about you, fulfilling all your wishes, and preparing such a large breakfast, that you don’t have a chance to eat everything.

 - Red wine – Georgia is well known for its wine.
 White isn’t that great, but if you love red, you will be happy.

 - History – Visit Georgian beautiful churches, temples and old towns.
 You will feel the history everywhere during sightseeing tourist places.

 - The mix of cultures – Georgia is placed exactly between Europe and Asia, and therefore half of the things work like in Europe and half as if in Asia.

 - Sea beach vacation – Georgia offers also nice beaches of the Black Sea, which could be a nice vacation for families with children.